vlle1/styrdokument/jamlikhetspolicy/body_en.md

 ## §3.1

-The events that the Chapter of computer science arranges must strive towards that all participants must be able to participate under the same conditions, regardless of the individual participant’s abilities.
+The events that the Chapter of computer science arranges must strive towards that all participants must be able to participate under the same conditions, regardless of the individual participant's abilities.

 ## §3.2